Ukujima Mega Solar Plant: History

-On 28 April 2020, Kyocera Corporation issued a press release confirming investment of JPY 50 billion (approx. USD 466 million) by the consortium to finance the construction of the project.
+On 28 April 2020, Kyocera Corporation issued a press release confirming an investment of JPY 50 billion (approx. USD 466 million) by the consortium to finance the construction of the project.
 The entire investment costs are around JPY 200 billion (approx EUR 1,48 billion).

 At the end of 2022, accommodation for around 200 workers was completed on Ukujima, and up to 1,000 workers will gradually move in after January 2023.
 Preparation work has already begun on Ukujima in January 2023, such as control facilities of the current and voltage during the power transmission via the submarine cable (total length of 64 km) between Ukujima and Kyushu Islands, as well as disaster prevention work to build a regulating pond to prevent damages from heavy rainfall.
+The full construction will begin in spring 2024 and the electricity sales are planned to take place during the Japanese fiscal year 2025, however the progress of the construction work has been delayed from the original schedule of Japanese fiscal year 2023 and is expected to be completed around the beginning of Japanese fiscal year 2027.
+The construction progress is managed by Kyudenko Cooperation in an appropriate manner and worked earnestly to secure the understanding of interested parties, including the fishery cooperative, while seeking feedback and guidance from local government and other stakeholders, primarily through Ukujima Mirai Energy LLC, which is leading the project.
+As of May 2025, the negotiation of SPC Financing are ongoing.
+Kyudenko aims to conclude the loan agreement by the end of FY2025, and the specific timing and interest cost of the loan will be determined as soon as receiving the approval to lay the submarine cable.